ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Introduction

 To answer this question, we first construct a high-confidence, change-centric benchmark.
-Next, in Stage 1, we compare alternative ways of presenting modification information to PLMs, asking which input encodings yield the most effective performance.
-For this, we fine-tune three widely used code PLMs—CodeBERT~\cite{feng2020codebert}, CodeT5+~\cite{wang2023codet5+}, and UniXcoder~\cite{guo2022unixcoder}—as backbones.
+This high label precision is essential for a rigorous analysis, as it ensures that any observed model limitations stem from a lack of semantic understanding rather than noise in the ground truth.
+Next, in Stage 1, we compare alternative ways of presenting modification information to CLMs, asking which input encodings yield the most effective performance.
+For this, we fine-tune four widely used CLMs---CodeBERT~\cite{feng2020codebert}, CodeT5+~\cite{wang2023codet5+}, UniXcoder~\cite{guo2022unixcoder}, and Qwen2.5~\cite{hui2024qwen2}---as backbones.
 However, strong results under these encodings alone do not guarantee genuine semantic reasoning, as models may still rely on superficial cues.
-Therefore, in Stage 2, we deliberately perturb the representation of code changes—e.g., by swapping added and deleted code blocks, inverting edit polarity, or injecting spurious markers—to test whether PLMs degrade when true semantic information is distorted.
-By probing how models behave under such distortions, our protocol not only measures raw accuracy but also uncovers a blind spot in current PLM research: apparent robustness may simply reflect reliance on shallow cues rather than genuine semantic reasoning about code changes.
+Therefore, in Stage 2, we deliberately perturb the representation of code changes---e.g., by swapping added and deleted code blocks, inverting edit polarity, or injecting spurious markers---to test whether CLMs degrade when true semantic information is distorted.
+By probing how models behave under such distortions, our protocol not only measures raw accuracy but also uncovers a blind spot in current CLM research: apparent robustness may simply reflect reliance on shallow cues rather than genuine semantic reasoning about code changes.

 Our key contributions are as follows: \begin{itemize} \item \textbf{High-Confidence JIT-SDP Dataset (ReDef):} We curate ReDef (\textbf{Re}vert-based \textbf{Def}ect dataset), a corpus of single-function changes harvested via revert anchors and refined through GPT-assisted filtering.
-The dataset is further validated through manual sampling to ensure benchmark reliability, and its 10K+ (3,164 defective, 10,268 clean) scale makes it well-suited for fine-tuning PLMs. \item \textbf{Encoding Strategies for PLMs:} We conduct the first systematic comparative study of five encoding strategies for representing code modifications as PLM inputs, providing clear empirical evidence of how input representations affect change-centric defect prediction. \item \textbf{Counterfactual Robustness Analysis:} We design counterfactual perturbation tests to probe whether PLMs truly reason about code changes beyond surface cues, revealing limitations of current models and offering guidance for future research. \end{itemize}
+The dataset is further validated through manual sampling to ensure benchmark reliability, and its 10K+ (3,164 defective, 10,268 clean) scale makes it well-suited for fine-tuning CLMs. \item \textbf{Encoding Strategies for CLMs:} We conduct the first systematic comparative study of five encoding strategies for representing code modifications as CLM inputs, providing clear empirical evidence of how input representations affect change-centric defect prediction. \item \textbf{Counterfactual Robustness Analysis:} We design counterfactual perturbation tests to probe whether CLMs truly reason about code changes beyond surface cues, revealing limitations of current models and offering guidance for future research. \end{itemize}